 “Trading back and forth empties your pockets.”

-Years of studies prove the fact that most returns are lower when using Market Timing.
+Years of studies prove the fact that most returns are lower when using a strategy that tries to time the market.

 In a study, Kim Johnson and Tom Krueger examined the precise effects of such strategies on the S&P 500 for two decades (1982 – 2001) and revealed some interesting facts.